 Animated Figure 1.
 The alternating access model describes a general mechanism for facilitative transporters.

-Facilitated transporters mediate the transport of membrane-impermeant solutes down a concentration gradient across biological membranes.
+Facilitative transporters mediate the transport of membrane-impermeant solutes down a concentration gradient across biological membranes.
 Facilitated diffusion is a form of passive transport and, therefore, the direction of transport is always down a concentration gradient.
 The transport cycle can be described by the alternating access model.
 The cartoon (animation) shown here is a simplified conceptual representation of the workings of a typical facilitative transporter.
 See text for details.

 The alternating access model describes a general mechanism of transport for carrier proteins